com-lihaoyi/mainargs/readme.md

 - `sorted: Boolean`: whether to sort the arguments alphabetically in the help text.
 Defaults to `true`

+- `nameMapper: String => Option[String]`: how Scala `camelCase` names are mapping to CLI command and flag names.
+Defaults to translation to `kebab-case`, but you can pass in `mainargs.Util.snakeCaseNameMapper` for `snake_case` CLI names or `mainargs.Util.nullNameMapper` to disable mapping.

 ## Custom Argument Parsers

 If you want to parse arguments into types that are not provided by the library,